Jeretc79/project1/README.md

 ### Description

 ShowMeShows uses several API's to locate a user and display concert information about the artist they have inputted as well as provide the option to send text reminders about user selected concerts.
-It gives the user an easy way to plan and expand their concert experiences, with access to concert specifics, links to tickets, links to ride-sharing websites, and a page dedicated to looking up festivals in several states across the U.S.
+With access to concert specifics, links to tickets, links to ride-sharing websites, and a page dedicated to looking up festivals in several states across the US, it gives the user an easy way to plan and expand their concert experiences.

 Components:
 1. UIKit API
  - Navbar with two tabs, a logo, and logo animation
- - Grid with cards
+ - Grid with divs, images, and cards
  - Images with parallax effect
  - Form with search icon to retrieve user inputted artist
  - Overlay